mukut1994/MK94.Assert/README.md

 MK94.Assert asserts the actual data in test runs against expected data on disk.
 Expected data can be updated by calling ```DiskAssert.EnableWriteMode();``` in the TestSetup or anywhere in code before any calls to ```DiskAssert.Matches```

-Files are stored in a "TestData/{Class Name}/{Test Name}" pattern. (by default, this is overrideable)
-A root.json file is placed at "TestData" to keep track of file hashes to help reduce disk wear.

 ## Setup
 Supports only NUnit projects at this point in time.
 Configure the library in OneTimeSetUp like so
 ```c#